 Fits oversized pots, pans, and woks.
-Keeps its shape.
-Dishwasher safe.
-Very large.
-Covers all your pans.
-Keeps the stove top mess to a minimum.
+Keeps its shape and is dishwasher-safe.
+Very large; covers all your pans.
+Keeps the stovetop mess to a minimum.
 Works great with large cast iron skillets.
 Has a very durable design which allows it to be used for years to come.
 Compact sizing for simple storage.

 Perforated stainless steel screen with 13-inch diameter.
 Concentric rings help stabilize on smaller pans.
 Perforated steel won't clog or burn like mesh screens.
 Comfortable screen handle conveniently folds for nesting.
-Dishwasher safe.
+Dishwasher-safe.
 Lets moisture evaporate.
-Strong, easy to clean.
+Strong and easy to clean.

 Concentric circle design can keep it from lying flat.
 Larger perforated holes let some spatter through.

-Check pan size before ordering; fits lip-to-lip with same size and slightly smaller pans.
-Protects and gives complete access to the pan.
-Blocks fine oil that splatter screens allow through.
-Great for preventing spillover when sauteing vegetables.
+Fits lip-to-lip with same-size and slightly smaller pans.
+Blocks fine oil that other screens allow through.
+Great for preventing spillover when sautéing vegetables.
 Made of BPA-free silicone.
-Withstands sustained temperatures of 450°F. Dishwasher safe and easy to clean.
+Withstands temperatures up to 450 degrees Fahrenheit.
+Dishwasher-safe.
 Rolls up for storage.
-When frying, keep edge of frywall above oil line.

 Not suitable for downdraft stoves.
-Not one-size-fits-most option for all your pans.
+Not a one-size-fits-most option for all your pans.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.